propfeds/terminal-blues/docs/contributing.md

 ## The fonts

 The [CP437 to POWDER script](../fonts/cp437_to_powder.py) converts an CP437/ANSI bitmap to the POWDER format.
-Only works with square fonts since POWDER use them.
+Only works with square fonts since POWDER uses them.

 1. Cook up a new font!
 2. Export to `<something>.png`.
 3. Run the `cp437_to_powder` script and input your `<something>`.
 A `<something>_powder.png` will appear before your eyes.
 4. Stick it onto `master.aseprite`, then do all sorts of *post-processing* on it like how it should be done in other alphabets.

+## Palettes

+The [eight divider script](../palettes/eight_divider.py) will convert your palettes to 5-bit.
+Only supports `.hex` palettes.
+Just run it and input the palette name, and it'll spit out an uglier one!